ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 temporarily (on the order of a round trip) while awaiting the registration of the corresponding Context ID.

-Payload:
+UDP Proxying Payload:

 : The payload of the datagram, whose semantics depend on the value of the previous field.
 Note that this field can be empty.
 {: spacing="compact"}

 UDP packets are encoded using HTTP Datagrams with the Context ID field set to zero.
-When the Context ID field is set to zero, the Payload field contains the unmodified payload of a UDP packet (referred to as data octets in {{UDP}}).
+When the Context ID field is set to zero, the UDP Proxying Payload field contains the unmodified payload of a UDP packet (referred to as data octets in
+{{UDP}}).

 By virtue of the definition of the UDP header {{UDP}}, it is not possible to encode UDP payloads longer than 65527 bytes.
-Therefore, endpoints MUST NOT send HTTP Datagrams with a Payload field longer than 65527 using Context ID zero.
-An endpoint that receives an HTTP Datagram using Context ID zero whose Payload field is longer than 65527 MUST abort the corresponding stream.
-If a UDP proxy knows it can only send out UDP packets of a certain length due to its underlying link MTU, it has no choice but to discard incoming HTTP Datagrams using Context ID zero whose Payload field is longer than that limit.
+Therefore, endpoints MUST NOT send HTTP Datagrams with a UDP Proxying Payload field longer than 65527 using Context ID zero.
+An endpoint that receives an HTTP Datagram using Context ID zero whose UDP Proxying Payload field is longer than 65527 MUST abort the corresponding stream.
+If a UDP proxy knows it can only send out UDP packets of a certain length due to its underlying link MTU, it has no choice but to discard incoming HTTP Datagrams using Context ID zero whose UDP Proxying Payload field is longer than that limit.
 If the discarded HTTP Datagram was transported by a DATAGRAM capsule, the receiver SHOULD discard that capsule without buffering the capsule contents.

 If a UDP proxy receives an HTTP Datagram before it has received the corresponding request, it SHALL either drop that HTTP Datagram silently or